 2001 SPLOST program: Gwinnett cities received approximately $22 million.

 2005 SPLOST program: Gwinnett cities received approximately $93.7 million.
-See chart at bottom of this page.
+See chart below.

-2009 SPLOST program: Gwinnett cities anticipate receiving more than $100 million.
-See chart at bottom of this page.
+2014 SPLOST program: Gwinnett cities anticipate receiving approximately $95.6 million.
+See chart below.

 For more information about city SPLOST projects, view the twice yearly presentations shared with the Citizen Review Committee.